LiamOJ/osquery_hunting_rules/README.md

 # osquery_hunting_rules
 osquery threat hunting queries

+It has hunting queries (osquery) that will help cyber threat investigator to identify suspicious/malicious activities using osquery.

+contact me,
+palaniyappan[dot]bala[@]gmail[dot]com

-contact me if you want to use the queries, palaniyappan[dot]bala[@]gmail[dot]com
+If you want to subscribe to OSQ-Hunterx PRO version of the queries contact: sales@arctosnetworks.com